-I have worked therapeutically with children, young people and adults and supported parents and carers for more than nine years in London, Nottingham, Barnsley and Lincoln.
+I have worked therapeutically with children, young people and adults and supported parents and carers for more than ten years in London, Nottingham, Barnsley and Lincoln.

 Furthermore I have worked extensively for many years in primary and secondary schools (mainstream, community schools, and SEMH schools) as an independent psychotherapist and consultant supporting children and young people (including Looked After Children) and school staff.

 The above experiences coupled with highly diverse personal experiences enable me to keep open-minded and adaptable in order to work cross-culturally with clients and families of all backgrounds.